The programme is split into two pathways - the 3D Graphics and User Experience Pathway and the Programming and Computer Science Pathway.

 15 credits

-You'll explore how emotion, sensory experience, interaction design, framing and purpose unfold through game design, and grapple with the tools which make play compelling.
-Additionally, this module looks a the different kind of possible models for play such as cooperation, skill, experience, chance, whimsy, performance, expression and simulation.
+This module will provide you with a detailed approach to iterative game design.
+From basic design tools to conceptualising, prototyping and playtesting an array of games, you'll learn how to create compelling game mechanics within playable experiences.
+Exploring how emotion, sensory experience, interaction design, framing and purpose unfold through game design, designers will grapple with the tools which make play compelling.
+Additionally, this class looks at the different kind of possible models for play such as cooperation, skill, experience, chance, whimsy, performance, expression and simulation.

 |